caaiodiaas/MAPsi-repo/README.md

 Repository of elements relating to the MAPsi project

+## Summary

+1. **Database**
+   - Overview of the database structure including entities, relationships, and attributes.
+2. **Package Architecture**
+   - Description of the frontend and backend package structure detailing their respective components and functionalities.
+3. **TAM Questions**
+   - Evaluation questions based on the Technology Acceptance Model pertaining to different functionalities of the MAPsi system.
+4. **Interface**
+   - Detailed descriptions and visual representations of various interfaces within the MAPsi system including patient, protocol, program, evaluation, supervisor/collaborator, PDF generation, and mobile interfaces.

 ## Database

 The figure below presents a diagram with all project entities, as well as their relationships, attributes and attribute types.